bht292/InformationSecurity/homework-h2.md

 ### Example of procedure
 Sending a phishing email with a malicious link to targeted users is a procedure used to achieve the Phishing technique.

+### Additional questions
+I wonder what kind of challenges the CISOs of organisations face when trying to implement ATT&CK principles in their environment.
+How do they monitor the progress of the implementation?

 ## Attack Story - A Cybersecurity Incident: The Supply Chain Compromise
 ### The Attack
 On a quiet Thursday morning, an international logistics company noticed strange traffic from a server used to manage third-party vendors